DailyGrowthWisdom

 Past Continuous Tense

-The past continuous paints a picture of the background — what was already in progress when something else happened.
-Learn was/were + -ing with real-life examples.
+The past continuous paints the background — what was already happening when something else occurred.
+Learn was/were + -ing with clear real-life examples you can use today.

 Simple explanation